Organisational Change Readiness Assessment

 Why is an organisational change readiness assessment important and when should I use it?

-Having a good understanding of an organisation’s readiness for change puts us in a position of strength.
-It means we can tackle issues before starting any change rollout.
-If we get this stage right, it will significantly increase the likelihood of successful change
+Having a good understanding of an organisation’s readiness for change puts you in a position of strength.
+It means you can tackle issues before starting any change rollout.
+If you get this stage right, it will significantly increase the likelihood of successful change

-If we don’t take the time to assess readiness beforehand and address any readiness gap identified, we are far more likely to experience difficulties at the implementation stage.
-This can be a major contributor to the failure of a project.
+If you don’t take the time to assess readiness beforehand and address any readiness gap identified, you are far more likely to experience difficulties at the implementation stage.
+Studies show that this is a major contributor to the failure of projects.

 How does change readiness relate to change management?